-As permitted by Delaware law, provisions in our amended and restated certificate of incorporation and amended and restated bylaws, both of which will become effective upon the closing of this offering, limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
+As permitted by Delaware law, provisions in our amended and restated certificate of incorporation and amended and restated bylaws, limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
 The duty of care generally requires that, when acting on behalf of the corporation, a director exercise an informed business judgment based on all material information reasonably available to him or her.
 Consequently, a director will not be personally liable to us or our stockholders for monetary damages or breach of fiduciary duty as a director, except for liability for: